Bishop Amat Memorial High School: Sports

-Amat Lancers have won four state championships - girls' basketball (2), Girls Cross Country (1), and Boys Cross Country (1).
+Amat Lancers have won five state championships - girls' basketball (2), Girls Cross Country (1), Boys Cross Country (1) and Boys Soccer (1).

+The Lancer boys' soccer team won the state championship in 2025.
 The Lancer girls' basketball team won the state championship in 2005 and 2006.
 The girls' cross country team won the state championship in 2015.
 The boys' cross country team won the state championship in 2014.
 Both the Boys and Girls Cross Country teams compete regularly in the Nike Portland and Cross Nationals in Portland, Oregon.

 The school was selected as national champion by Collegiate Baseball Magazine twice (in 2001 and 2002).
 As of 2014 It was the only school to have been selected twice.
 The baseball program has won the National Classic game four times.